 Brenda is an aggressive advocate for her clients.

 I was born and raised in Nashville and grew up in the Vine Hill Projects.
 I was the first in my family to graduate from college.
 My grandmother always told me that with a good public education and hard work I could do anything I wanted.
-I saw my father with a second grade education achieve wealth through hard work and dedication to his family.
-I enjoy working hard, being challenged, and knowing I will grow as a result.
+I saw my father with a second grade education achieve success through hard work and dedication to his family.

 My parents taught me to work hard, always be honest, and never forget where I had come from.
 They taught me to give back to the community, serve others, and help people in need.
-Through my father, I saw that giving one’s resources and trust to another in need was one of the most gratifying experiences of life.
-That is why I have focused my legal career on first representing the public and now in representing people going through their toughest times in life.
+Through my father, I saw that helping another in need was one of the most gratifying experiences of life.
+That is why I have focused my legal career on first representing the people of Tennessee with the Attorney General’s office and now in representing people going through their toughest times in life.

 After leaving the Attorney General’s office, Brenda’s experiences, opportunities, and challenges led her to love helping people through the most stressful and difficult times of their lives.